Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Protected Attribute Awareness in Fair Networks

 \section{Protected Attribute Awareness in Fair Networks}

-We develop tools and statistical tests that allow us to understand if deep networks enforce demographic parity by either \emph{(i)} learning an internal representation that is unpredictive with respect to the protected attribute, or \emph{(ii)} by learning a representation that separates groups, thus allowing each group to be treated differently in a way that results in a fair outcome.
-For both regularized and preprocessing approaches, awareness of the protected attribute increases as fairness is more strongly enforced.
-To measure how well a network separates the protected groups, we examine how accurately a linear classifier can recover the protected attribute from the responses of the last layer of a neural network trained to enforce demographic parity.
-As we increase the fairness parameter $\lambda$, the accuracy of predicting the protected attribute from the last layer is approaching the performance of a model that is explicitly trained to do so.
-In this section, we present results for the fairness regularizer defined in~\eqref{def_fairness_regularizer}.
-Results for the other regularizer and for the preprocessing method \emph{Massaging}~\cite{Kamiran2012} are presented in Appendix~\ref{suppsec:implicit_awareness}.
+Here, we provide evidence that deep networks that use a fairness regularizer or preprocessing to satisfy demographic parity, learn an internal representation that separates groups, thus allowing each group to be treated differently.
+To measure how well a fair network separates the protected groups, we examine how accurately a linear classifier can recover the protected attribute from the output of the last layer.
+We present results for the fairness regularizer~$\widehat{\mathcal{R}}_{\mathrm{DP}}(f)$ defined in \eqref{def_fairness_regularizer} on one dataset; see Appendix~\ref{suppsec:implicit_awareness} for the results with \emph{Massaging}~\cite{Kamiran2012}, another regularizer and on a second dataset\footnote{Code is available at \url{https://github.com/mlohaus/disparatetreatment}.}.

-\paragraph{Experimental Setup} We choose a target and a protected attribute from $9$ binary attributes of the CelebA dataset.
-For each distinct pair of target and protected attribute, we train $12$ models --- corresponding to fairness parameter $\lambda \in \{0, 0.1, 0.5, 1, 2, 3, 4, 5, 10, 15, 20, 30\}$.
-For every model, we train a linear classifier using logistic regression to predict the protected attribute from the model's frozen last-layer representation; we refer to such a classifier as protected attribute classifier or group classifier.
+\textbf{Experimental Setup} From the CelebA image dataset \cite{liu2015faceattributes} and nine of its 40 binary attributes, we choose a target attribute and a protected attribute, such as \textsc{Smiling} and \textsc{Young}.
+We use \cite{ramaswamy2020gandebiasing} as reference for restricting our study to only nine of the 40 attributes.
+For each distinct pair of target and protected attribute, we train ResNet50 models for twelve different values of the fairness parameter~$\lambda$.
+For each model, we then train a linear classifier using logistic regression to predict the protected attribute from the model's frozen last-layer representation.
+We refer to these classifiers as the group classifiers.
+See Appendix~\ref{suppsec:datasets_details} for technical details and descriptions of the datasets.

-\paragraph{Evaluation} For each pair of target and protected attribute, we evaluate if increasing $\lambda$ increases the accuracy of a linear classifier trained on the last layer.
-We test for a monotonic relationship using the Kendall-tau correlation~$\tau$ \citep{kendall1945}.